codacy/docs/docs/organizations/using-a-coding-standard.md

 You can also apply the coding standard to new repositories automatically by defining the coding standard as default.
  --->

 The organization coding standard helps you ensure that Codacy analyzes multiple repositories with the same tool and code pattern settings.
-For example, you can use the organization coding standard to ensure that all your repositories and teams are following the same global security rules or coding conventions.
+For example, you can use the organization coding standard to ensure that all your repositories and teams are following the same security rules or coding conventions.

 When you customize the tool and code patterns for a specific repository that follows the coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.